RamSailopal/YottaDB-IoT/README.md

 # Raspberry Pi

-You can run this demo without a Raspberry Pi using dummy step.
+You can run this demo without a Raspberry Pi using dummy sensor data.
 If you don't have a Raspberry Pi or equivalent hardware, skip this step.

 Connect the DHT11 (D11) sensor to your Raspberry Pi using the following guide: